kenji-fukushima-lab/kenji-fukushima-lab.github.io/_profiles/template.md

 ---
 align: left # Do not change this
-name: Your Name
+name: Your Name # Replace it with your name
 name_native: # if you have a name in a non-latin script, put it here
 position_key: future # Choose this from "position" in _i18n/en.yml
-image: people/default.png # Put your profile picture in /assets/images/people/
+image: people/default.png # Your profile picture in /assets/images/people/
 content: # Leave it blank
 image_circular: false # Do not change this
 more_info: # Leave it blank